4 February 2019

 Dementia is a syndrome associated with an ongoing decline of the brain and its abilities to function.
 A relatively common condition, the risk of developing dementia increases with age, typically affecting those aged 65 years and over.

-Affecting memory, thinking speed, mental agility, language, understanding and judgement those suffering with dementia often struggle to maintain a significant amount of independence as symptoms make it difficult to carry out daily tasks without putting oneself at risk.
+Affecting memory, thinking speed, mental agility, language, understanding and judgement those suffering with dementia often struggle to maintain a significant amount of independence as symptoms make it difficult to carry out daily tasks.

-Critically dementia can lead to a diminishing ability to perceive danger and as a result the bathroom can become a dangerous and confusing place however there are a number of things that can be done to make it a safer and less challenging space.
+Critically dementia can lead to a diminishing ability to perceive danger and as a result the bathroom can become a dangerous and confusing place.
+However, and with a number of dementia friendly bathroom design ideas, there are a number of things that can be done to make it a safer and less challenging space.

-Statistics indicate that those suffering from dementia are twice as likely to fall as others in their age group and consequently have a three times greater mortality rate making falls prevention a key focus.
+Statistics indicate that those suffering from dementia are twice as likely to have a fall due to problems with mobility therefore making the bathroom a troublesome area for dementia patients.

-A person’s vision and senses are inherently affected following the development of this condition which can often lead to confusion and distress.
+A dementia patient’s vision can inherently become affected following the development of this condition which can often lead to confusion and distress.

-That said it is important to colour code different areas of the bathroom so that they stand out.
+That said in dementia friendly bathroom design it is important to colour code different areas of the so that they stand out.
 For example it is favoured to colour a shower seat and grab handles a different colour to the wall and floor colourings so that they are easily identified.
 However we would also encourage choosing a different colour for a WC so that it does not match that of the shower seat.

-Equally sensory impairment can become a real hazardous struggle.
-It is advised that an installed shower solution should come with the options of alternate flow and pressure settings meaning a person suffering from hyper sensitive skin can choose a setting that doesn’t cause distress.
+We would advise choosing a shower mixer that comes with options to alternate the flow and pressure settings meaning a person suffering from hyper sensitive skin can choose a less powerful setting.

-Similarly a person suffering dementia can become increasingly sensitive to light and glare so it is important to maximise the use of natural light where possible.
-In the same instance shadows can become distressing and confusing so installing ‘task lighting’ over key areas, like the basin, will help with using this fixture but also reduce the amount of shadow they create.
+Similarly a person suffering dementia can become increasingly sensitive to light and glare so it is important to maximise the use of natural light when designing a dementia friendly bathroom.
+That said however shadows can also be confusing so installing ‘task lighting’ over key areas, like the basin, will help with using this fixture but also reduce the amount of shadow created.

-Finally, it is of great importance to incorporate anti-scalding, thematically controlled, fixtures and fittings to the basin and shower / bathing area.
-Someone suffering from dementia can progressively lose sensory perceptions but also the ability to safely assess areas of risk heightening the likelihood of scalding.
+Finally, it is of great importance to incorporate anti-scalding, thematically controlled, fixtures and fittings to the basin, bathing and showering areas.
+A dementia patient can progressively lose sensory perceptions of pain, but also the ability to safely assess areas of risk, heightening the likelihood of scalding.